URiem/geography-game/README.md

 ### JavaScript Validation

-The JSHint (https://jshint.com/) was used to validate the JavaScript files.
+The linter <a href="https://jshint.com/">JSHint</a> was used to validate the JavaScript files.
 Small issues, such as missing semicolons, etc. were fixed.
 Unused variable warnings were ignored, as those variables or functions where called/used in either the html files or other JS files.

 ### Accessibility & Performance